NASIG

 Speakers

-Vision/Plenary Speakers: Each plenary speaker receives a waiver for the basic conference registration, and a maximum of three (3) nights' standard conference housing, regardless of NASIG membership status.
-Direct expenses not covered by the organization where the plenary speaker is employed may be reimbursed by NASIG with prior approval by the NASIG Treasurer.
-Under normal circumstances, only two (2) speakers will receive this waiver for each session.
+Vision/Plenary Speakers: Each plenary speaker receives a waiver for the basic conference registration, and a maximum of four (4) nights' standard conference lodging, regardless of NASIG membership status.
+NASIG will reimburse each speaker for direct expenses, including but not limited to: travel, and ground transportation to/from the conference venue.
+Under typical circumstances, only two-three (2-3) speakers will receive this for each session.

-Session Speakers: Each session speaker receives a $100 discount on the cost of the basic conference registration if registered before Early Bird registration closes, regardless of NASIG membership status.
-If speakers register after Early Bird registration has closed, speakers will no longer be eligible for the discounted rate.
+Concurrent Session Speakers: Each concurrent session speaker receives a $100 discount on the cost of the standard conference registration if registered before standard registration closes, regardless of NASIG membership status.
+If a concurrent session speaker is a student, the discounted rate is $25 off the cost of standard conference registration.
+If speakers register after standard registration has closed, speakers will no longer be eligible for the discounted rate.
 No other compensation is provided.
-Under normal circumstances, a maximum of three (3) speakers per session will receive this waiver.
+Under normal circumstances, a maximum of three (3) speakers per session will receive this discount.

-Pre-conference Speakers: Half-day preconference speakers will receive $500 to spend on travel and lodging, and speakers must divide this up amongst themselves.
-Half-day speakers will receive the discounted speaker registration rate for up to three speakers.
-Full-day preconference speakers will receive $750 for one speaker and $1,000 for two speakers to spend on travel and lodging, and speakers must divide this up amongst themselves.
-Full-day preconference speakers will receive the discounted speaker registration rate for up to three speakers.
+Pre/Post-conference or Workshop Speakers: Pre/Post-conference or workshop speakers will receive a $400 honoraria to spend on travel and lodging, and speakers must divide this up amongst themselves.
+Speakers will receive the discounted speaker registration rate for up to three speakers.

 All Other Presenters (including Moderators for any session, or Facilitators for sessions other than those specified above): No compensation is provided.